Dynamics of magnetization at infinite temperature in a Heisenberg spin chain

 Our main quantity of interest, the transferred magnetization $\mathcal{M}$, counts the number of excitations that have moved across the center of the 1D chain.
 A significant simplification stems from the fact that, at early times, excitations far from the center have not had time to cross the center of the chain.
 As a result, we can imagine an infinitely large system and only simulate a finite number of sites in order to study it.
-In particular, at cycle $t$, it is only necessary to simulate $2t$ sites \footnote{For a particular initial bitstring state, the transferred magnetization is only independent of system size when $N_Q \geq 4t-2$, as one would expect from the causality structure of the circuit, but after averaging over initial bitstrings (or equivalently in the mixed initial state), we find the transferred magnetization is exactly independent of system size as long as $N_Q \geq 2t$ sites.}.
+In particular, at cycle $t$, it is only necessary to simulate $2t$ sites \cite{Note1}.
 As a result, the optimal simulation technique varies depending on the cycle number.
 Through cycle 8 (16 qubits), we obtain exact results by simulating the full density matrix.
 Beyond that point, density matrix simulations become costly, so for cycles 9--18 (18--36 qubits), we instead sample random initial bitstring states, as done in the experiment, and apply exact statevector simulation to these initial states.
 For the pure domain wall case ($\mu=\infty$), we employ tensor-network simulations using the time-evolving block decimation (TEBD) algorithm \cite{TEBD} to extend the simulations to cycle 23.